DataBiosphere/analysis_pipeline_WDL/null-model/README.md

 # Null Model (null-model-wf.wdl)
 *Authorship note: Much of this file paraphrases documentation written by Stephanie Gogarten*

+Note that running this on Google Cloud Compute will give different outputs compared to it being run on AWS.
+More information here: https://github.com/DataBiosphere/analysis_pipeline_WDL/issues/31

 Be aware that the optional checker workflow for Null Model varies considerably from other checker workflows in this repo.
 If you intend on using it, please be sure to read the [checker workflow documentation](https://github.com/DataBiosphere/analysis_pipeline_WDL/null-model/checker/README.md).

 ## Table Of Contents